Table of Contents

 Preparation takes time…

-When you fail to prepare yourself, you are preparing to fail and you cannot get a plant to grow any faster . on its leaves!
+When you fail to prepare yourself, you are preparing to fail and you cannot get a plant to grow any faster by pullingplugin-autotooltip__small plugin-autotooltip_bigThis hints at "quick" solution and template oriented actions such as fast tracking, workshops, seminars and educational/training prescriptive and defined program offered by experts with only and academic background.. on its leaves!

 - Preparation is essential, not optional.